Agent of Deterioration: Fire

 Places of worship are particularly vulnerable to arson because they tend to be relatively isolated, kept unlocked for the public's use, and consist of large open spaces and hidden voids that allow fire to spread rapidly.
 Historic structures sitting vacant or unattended are also highly vulnerable.

 Seasonal museums can also be at risk.
-Because many of these small community museums do not have HVAC systems, space heaters, portable heaters, and even wood-burning stoves are sometimes used during the spring and fall to help control dampness and to provide heat for staff who may be working in the building.
+Because many of these small community museums do not have HVAC system systems, space heaters, portable heaters, and even wood-burning stoves are sometimes used during the spring and fall to help control dampness and to provide heat for staff who may be working in the building.
 In addition, many small community museums are located in remote locations where acts of vandalism and arson may go undetected for some time, particularly during the "off" season.
 These museums are often constructed of highly combustible materials, lack monitored fire detection and automatic fire suppression systems, and may not have a reliable water source at hand.
 Some museums rely on battery-operated smoke alarms; however, it is important that these devices are regularly tested, cleaned, and the batteries changed.
 While these alarms may suffice in terms of life safety when the building is occupied, during non-working hours, response by the local fire service could be substantially delayed.

 Historic house museums are particularly vulnerable to rapid fire growth and can be more problematic to retrofit.
 Their vulnerability may be due to a number of causes: